Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Conclusions

 \acknowledgements

 We thank Ar.
 Abanov, Ya.
 Fominov, V. Mineev, G. Schwiete and K. Tikhonov for their interest to the work and valuable comments.
 We are especially grateful to M. Feigel'man and B. Sacepe for valuable discussions.
 VAZ thanks the Department of the Condensed Matter Physics at the Weizmann Institute of Science for hospitality during the summer months of 2017-2019, and especially for the support by a research grant from the Weston Nanophysics Challenge Fund during the Summer of 2019.
 VAZ is also thankful to Pirinem School of Theoretical Physics for hospitality.
+VAZ is supported by the Russian Foundation for Basic Research (grant No. 20-52-12 013), Deutsche Forschungsgemeinschaft (grant No. EV 30/14-1) cooperation, and by the Foundation for the Advancement of Theoretical Physics and Mathematics BASIS.
 Most of this work was fulfilled under the support the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award DESC0014154.

 \begin{widetext}